AuraCodez/Java-Market---Grocery-Store-Management/README.md

 The program is implemented using object-oriented programming in Java, and consists of two main classes: the Item class, which represents the products that the store sells, and the GroceryStore class, which represents the store itself.
 There is also an employee class, which are the employees that work in the store.

  - I am currently making an GUI for this project (Using Java Swing) so that everyone can use it easily, instead of it being a console application.
- - I also want to make the program save the employee information for the next time the program is run (currently in progress), which requires the usage of some file or database such as MySQL, Oracle, and SQLite.
+ - I also want to make the program save the employee information for the next time the program is run which requires the usage of some file or database such as MySQL, Oracle, and SQLite.

 Here is the current progress of what I have (GIF file) 2023-01-01.
 Some works need to be updated in terms of the UI of the program but for now I am pretty sastified with everything and am working to add in the rest of the methods onto the GUI.
 ![](https://github.com/AuraCodez/GroceryStore/blob/main/ManagementSystem2023.gif)